Strange & Beautiful (I'll Put a Spell on You)

-"Strange & Beautiful (I'll Put A Spell On You)" is a song by English singer-songwriter and musician Aqualung, released in 2002.
+"Strange & Beautiful (I'll Put a Spell on You)" is the debut single by English singer-songwriter Aqualung, released in 2002 from his self-titled debut album.
 The song was used as background music for the Volkswagen Beetle advert in the UK in mid-2002.
 According to the sleeve notes of the album, the song, along with all the other songs were recorded entirely in Matt Hales' hallway.

+"Strange & Beautiful" reached the top 10 of the UK Singles Chart, peaking at No. 7.